Ground Rules for Effective Meetings & Strategic Planning Offsites

 While ground rules can be logistical or behavioral, focusing on the latter will be more beneficial for building a strong meeting culture that supports follow-through and implementation of the ideas your team develops within meetings.
 Therefore, these ground rules can help your meetings remain purposeful and productive, rather than disorganized and stressful.

-While there is no one correct set of ground rules for meetings to be applied to every organization in every setting, we at SME Strategy have developed a set of ground rules to guide our facilitators and clients through the strategic planning process, stakeholder engagement sessions, and corporate workshops.
+While there is no one correct set of ground rules for meetings to be applied to every organization in every setting, we at SME Strategy have developed a set of ground rules to guide our strategic planning facilitators and clients through the strategic planning process, stakeholder engagement sessions, and management training programs

 Here are the 12 ground rules that we use when facilitating strategic planning sessions and beyond: